quoctruong/PowerShellTutorialPrototype/README.md

 # Start a Tutorial

-A sample tutorial is included in the zip file (the name of the tutorial is Get-CommandTutorial).
+Two sample tutorials is included in the zip file (the name of the tutorials are Get-CommandTutorial and PackageManagementTutorial).
-Place the Get-CommandTutorial folder in C:\Program Files\WindowsPowerShell\Modules.
+Place the Get-CommandTutorial and PackageManagementTutorial folders in C:\Program Files\WindowsPowerShell\Modules.

 Now open PowerShell and simply run Start-Tutorial <TutorialName> to use the tutorial.
 In the case of Get-CommandTutorial, the command would be `Start-Tutorial Get-CommandTutorial`.